turingschool/front-end-curriculum/projects/module-1/ideabox-group.md

 ### HTML && CSS - Style and Implementation
 * **4:**
-  - Application adds to the requirements of the Proficient category by using [BEM](http://getbem.com/), [SMACCS](http://smacss.com/), or another set of naming conventions for classes
+  - Developers use [BEM](http://getbem.com/), [SMACCS](http://smacss.com/), or another set of naming conventions for classes.
   - Application fully implements HTML that is accessible for individuals with visual disabilities.
+Note: This will be checked using Chrome DevTools [Lighthouse](https://developers.google.com/web/tools/lighthouse) audit tool, and a score of 100% is required.
 * **3:**
-  - Application utilizes good naming conventions for HTML classes and IDs
+  - Application utilizes consistant naming for HTML classes and IDs, and follows suggested conventions.
+Example: classes should be named using kabab-case, ids should be used sparingly.
-  - CSS is DRY, utilizing existing classes/rules to cut down on repetitive styles
+  - CSS is DRY, utilizing existing classes/rules to cut down on repetitive styles.
+There is evidence of reused styles in the application.
 * **2:**
-  - Application adds to the above with HTML that incorporates semantic HTML elements whenever possible
-  - Application has a simple, clean HTML structure
+  - Application uses an appropriate amount of [HTML semantic elements](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Document_and_website_structure).
+Semantic elements like `<button>`, `<li>`, etc. are used instead of `<div>`.
+If `<div>` elements are used, they are only for styling purposes.
-  - Application utilizes organizational conventions for the whole CSS stylesheet
+  - Application utilizes organizational conventions for the whole CSS stylesheet.
+This may look like - grouping native elements, typography styles, layout styles, etc. together.
 * **1:**
   - Crafts CSS according to the [Turing CSS style guide](https://github.com/turingschool-examples/css)
   - Crafts markup according to the [Turing HTML style guide](https://github.com/turingschool-examples/html)